Dist. 1, Knox County, Tennessee, 2 Jul 1860, Knoxville PO

 Nancy 2 f w TN

+William Roddy age 11 married Charlotte J. (Sharlley or Lottie) Shannon in 1889.
+It was the second marriage for both of them.
+William's first wife was Martha Elizabeth (Elizabeth) Thomas.
 Charlotte's first husband was Thomas J. (Tom) Peters, son of my third great grandparents John W. Peters and Ruby Smith.
 As such, Tom was the brother of my second great grandfather John Henry Peters.
+William was the son of Samuel Roddy and Lucinda Davis. |

 Dist.
-17, p.260, dwelling number 1974, family number 1704
+17, page 260, dwelling number 1974, family number 1704

 Peters Manly 61 m TN